Electric Vehicle Infrastructure Coordinating Council (EVICC)

 • Identification and discussion of current policies and recommendations for policies, laws and regulatory actions that may facilitate the provision of charging stations and related infrastructure.

-On August 11, 2023, the EVICC provided its initial assessment and recommendations to the legislature as required by law.
+On August 11, 2023, the EVICC provided its Initial Assessment to the legislature as required by law.
+More information on this assessment and its development is available on the Initial EVICC Assessment webpage.

 EVICC Meeting Schedule